 Please note booking for this event is essential

-The music lineup this month includes Planet Lindela, DJ Boisanza, DJ Vusi and The Flying Machine Sessions.
-From paella, pizza, hot dogs, sushi and burritos make up the menu, and a variety of additional artisanal vendors are selected each month to keep the offering fresh and interesting.
-The Union Pop Up Bar and Mix Cocktail Bar serve drinks throughout the evening, and guests can head to Afrikoa for coffee, chocolate and champagne – all perfect accompaniments to art-browsing.
+The live band playing at this month’s Keyes Thursday is Swazi Cartell and the DJ filling the evening with more sound will be DJ Boisanza.
+Paella, pizza, hot dogs, sushi and burritos make up the menu, while The Union Pop Up Bar and Mix Cocktail Bar serve drinks throughout the evening.
+Guests can also head to Afrikoa Cafe for coffee, chocolate and champagne – all perfect accompaniments to art-browsing.

 Fast facts – everything you need to know